 While he has no shortage of supporters, there are plenty of Americans who believe a Trump presidency is the worst outcome imaginable.

-Many Trump opponents have threatened to move to Canada.
+Many Trump opponents have threatened to immigrate to Canada from the United States.
 But will they make good on their threat if Trump wins the election?
 Read on to learn about the possible effects of a Trump presidency on Canadian immigration.

 Cape Breton: A Refuge from The Donald